Best 15 Vegan Iodine Sources For Your Kids

 12. Potatoes

-All kinds of potatoes are other vegan iodine sources.
-60 mg iodine per medium potato.
+All kinds of potatoes are other vegan iodine sources—60 mg per medium potato.

-Potatoes are a starchy root vegetable high in vitamins B6 and C that is a mainstay in many cuisines throughout the world.
+Potatoes are a starchy root vegetable high in vitamins B6 and C, a mainstay in many cuisines worldwide.

-The adaptable potato can be fried, boiled, mashed, steamed, or roasted, and is frequently used as a side dish or snacks, such as fries or chips, in soups and stews.
+The adaptable potato can be fried, boiled, mashed, steamed, or roasted and is frequently used as a side dish or snack in soups and stews, such as fries or chips.

 13. Strawberries